Q1Media/node-style-guide/Readme.md

 ### Use single-line ternary operator

-The ternary operator should not be used on a single line.
-Split it up into multiple lines instead.
+The ternary operator should be used on a single line.
+Do not split it up into multiple lines.

 *Right:*